Take Charge by Living Large

 Have you ever had lower back pain?

 During the summer, you can still feel the same cushioning in flip-flops and sandals.
 For winter, pretty much in boots and galoshes as well.
-If you’re the type to wear shoes, try to find them with cushioning inside the soles and preferably a flat or a low heel-typed of shoe.
+If you’re the type to wear shoes, try to find them with cushioning inside the soles and preferably a flat or a low heel-typed of the shoe.
 Within time, you can feel a difference in your posture and also on your feet.

-How long have it been, since you brought a new pillow or mattress for your bed?
+How long has it been, since you bought a new pillow or mattress for your bed?
 Maybe it’s time to ditch them and replace them, without getting a new frame?
 Whether you sleep with one or two pillows under your head, if they’re flat and lost its fluff, consider buying a new pillow with memory foam or one with cervical support.
 You can find one that’s perfect for you, if you sleep on your side, back, stomach or both at any store.

-If you enjoyed sleeping on a soft bed, try consider getting one that’s stiff to support your back.
+If you enjoyed sleeping on a soft bed, try to consider getting one that’s stiff to support your back.
 It would take time to get used to it.
 If you can’t afford a Tempur-Pedic or Sleep Numbers bed, consider getting one with memory foam instead.
 It would save you money in the long run.

-Here’s some tricks I’d learned from physical therapy last year that you can do at home.
+Here are some tricks I’d learned from physical therapy last year that you can do at home.
 If you sleep on your back, insert your pillow under your knees.
 If you sleep on your side, place the pillow between your knees.
 If you sleep on your stomach, place your pillow under the lower part of your legs.
 You can use any small towel for cervical support and place them around your waist.

 Try these ideas and see what happens?
 Are you walking straight with good posture?
 Sleeping well without pain?
 If so, you’re on the right track.
 We’ll move onto sitting next week, and the pros and cons of therapy.